electra01/electra-pay/README.md

 # Help us get there faster!

 We're working hard to enable merchants to accept lightning fast payments with low fees using electra.
-And we're this hoping project will be a great addition to the electra ecosystem.
-If you want to contribute, get in touch with us at Electraproject.org to offer your coding skills or donate!
+And we're hoping this project will be a great addition to the electra ecosystem.
+If you want to contribute, get in touch with us at Electraproject.org to offer your skills/services or to donate!